Topics Meeting of Code Administration Managers and Practitioners for FY2022

 Opening remarks

-Prior to the meeting, Satoshi Tanaka, Chairperson of the Pharmaceutical Association of Japan (PAC) Code Compliance Promotion Committee, introduced the basic policy of the Committee for FY 2022 and an overview of the four key issues.
-He also explained that, following the release of the "Report on the Monitoring of Sales Information Provision Activities in FY2022" on July 29, 2022, the Committee issued a notice to its member companies on August 24, "Ensuring Compliance with the Pharmaceutical Manufacturers Association Code" and requested that each member company carefully read the report and the notice and comply with the Code, The committee requested each member company to read the report and this letter carefully and comply with the Code.
+Prior to the meeting, Mr. Satoshi Tanaka, Chairperson of the JPMA Code Compliance Committee, introduced the basic policy of the Committee for FY 2022 and an overview of the four key issues.
+He also explained that, following the release on July 29, 2022 of the "Report on the Monitoring of Sales Information Provision Activities in Fiscal Year 2022," the JPMA issued a letter of notification on August 24, 2022 to its member companies, asking them to carefully read the report and this letter and to comply with the JPMA Code, The committee requested each member company to read the report and this letter carefully and comply with the Code.

 <Basic Policy

-The Code Compliance Promotion Committee supports member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by complying with relevant laws and regulations as well as the Pharmaceutical Manufacturers Association Code of Practice and other voluntary codes.
+The Code Compliance Committee supports member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by complying with relevant laws and regulations as well as the JPMA Code of Practice and other voluntary codes.

-Satoshi Tanaka, Chair, Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee
+Satoshi Tanaka, Chairperson, Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee

-Promotion of appropriate information disclosure based on transparency guidelines
+2. Promotion of appropriate information disclosure based on Transparency Guideline

-Compliance with guidelines for activities related to the provision of sales information on ethical drugs
+3. Compliance with guidelines on activities to provide information on sales of ethical drugs

-Collaboration, information collection, dissemination, and feedback with the government and related domestic and international organizations such as the Federation of Pharmaceutical Manufacturers' Associations of Japan (JFPMA), the Fair Trade Council of the Ethical Drug Manufacturers and Distributors Association (JFTC), and the International Federation of Pharmaceutical Manufacturers' Associations (IFPMA)
+4. Collaboration, collection, dissemination of information, and feedback with the government and related domestic and international organizations such as the Federation of Pharmaceutical Manufacturers and Associations of Japan (JPMA), the Fair Trade Council of Ethical Drug Manufacturers and Distributors (JFTC), and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA)

-Mr. Toshiyuki Yamano, Chairperson of the Code Compliance Promotion Committee, explained that the "Guidelines for Posting Contents on Websites" established in July 2016 were revised to improve the description of the main text of the guidelines and add Q&A in light of subsequent environmental changes.
+Mr. Toshiyuki Yamano, Chairperson of the Code Compliance Committee, explained that the "Guidelines for Posting Contents on Websites" established in July 2016 were revised to improve the description of the main text of the guidelines and add Q&A, in light of subsequent changes in the environment.

-Mr. Hiroaki Mizoguchi, Deputy Practice Committee Chairperson of the Code Compliance Promotion Committee, gave an overview of the definition of "measures" (the term "measures" in the JCIA refers to requests for voluntary improvements from member companies), levels of measures, criteria for determining the level of measures, and other information.
+Mr. Hiroaki Mizoguchi, Deputy Chairperson of the Code Compliance Committee, gave an overview of the definition of measures ("measures" in JPMA means to request voluntary improvements from member companies), the levels of measures, and the criteria for determining the level of measures.

 He also stated that the "Measures Casebook" prepared by the Measures Review Subcommittee should be utilized for internal inspections, etc., and explained the outline of the two newly added cases and the viewpoints of the measures taken.

-Lastly, the committee requested member companies to promptly share the fact of their reports with the Pharmaceutical Manufacturers Association of Japan (PMAJ) in the event that a member company reports an act in violation of the PMAJ Code of Practice to a government agency as a possible violation of laws and regulations.
+Lastly, the JPMA was requested to promptly share with the JPMA the fact that a member company reported to a government agency about an act by a member company in violation of the JPMA Code of Practice, as it may be a violation of laws and regulations.

-Mr. Naoyuki Masuda, a member of the Code Compliance Promotion Committee, explained the measures to be taken during the Code Understanding Promotion Month in FY2022.
+Mr. Naoyuki Masuda, a member of the Code Compliance Committee, explained the measures to be taken during the Code Compliance Month in FY2022.

 He began by explaining that the theme for FY2022 was decided to be "Meeting Society's Expectations through Sincere Actions," the same as in FY2021, and that the subtitle was set to "Each one of us is responsible" to reiterate the importance of awareness and consciousness on the part of each individual.

-Regarding the intention of the poster design for the Month to Promote Understanding of the Code, he explained that the illustrations depicted the various occupations and situations of people working for pharmaceutical companies, and that the poster was meant to convey the importance of each individual's awareness and consciousness as a responsible person in order to meet society's expectations through sincere actions.
+Regarding the intention of the poster design for the Month to Promote Understanding of the Code, he explained that the illustrations depicted the various occupations and situations of people working for pharmaceutical companies, and that the poster was designed to express the importance of each individual's awareness and consciousness as a responsible person in order to meet society's expectations through sincere actions.

-The presentation was followed by an explanation of poster display and inspection items and electronic media for posters, as well as an introduction of the Pharmaceutical Manufacturers Association Code of Practice explanatory materials.
+The presentation was followed by an explanation of poster display and inspection items and electronic media for posters, as well as an introduction to the JPMA Code of Practice Explanation materials.

 Naoyuki Masuda Practice Committee Member